corpus-christi/corpus-christi/doc/stories.md

 ## Groups Module

-1. A **group leader** is a user who is responsible for a _single_ group.
+1. A **group admin** is user who manages the Groups module.

-   _Example_: home church leader wants to add a new member to a home group or mark someone as having attended a meeting of the group.
+   _Example_: user who wants to create a new group, or assign a new leader to an existing group, or split a large group into two new, smaller groups.

-1. A **group overseer** is a user who has oversight over _multiple_ groups.

-   _Example_: user who wants to send a message to leaders of groups for which the overseer is responsible.

 ## Courses Module

 1. A **registrar** is a user who manages the data in the `courses` module.